Seireinity/MQUAP-web/README.md

 # MQUAP-web Version 1.0

 [WIP] - My current prototype for my thesis with text matching to determine the percentage match of course content to certification content.
 Text Matching uses algorithms: Brute Force String Pattern Matching and Cosine Similarity.
+This will present which certifications are a match to a course.

 Database is LOCAL through MySQL PHPMyAdmin.
-08/08 - Will upload in 00webhost
+08/08 - Will host online in 00webhost

 Sample data has already been added.
 1. Select curriculum: Bachelor of Science in Information Technology